A GTA Family Foundation · Trust-Based Giving

 How we work

-Most of our partners come from our own outreach — we do the research first.
-When we do invite an application, we keep it light and flexible.
-Here is what to expect.
+All of our partners come from our own outreach — we, alongside our advisory committee, do the research first.
+We don’t accept unsolicited applications.
+When we do invite a conversation, we aim to keep it light and flexible.
+If you’ve been invited to apply, here’s what to expect:

 01